Making Tonic Water from Scratch, Part II [Note: Part I is here]

 1. With a bit of testing, it became obvious that the simple syrup mixed with quinine bark is what really slows the filtering.
 I made concentrate of the herbal ingredients, filtered it separately, and then added it to the simple syrup.
 This worked well, and I was able to cut the entire process to a couple of hours, but I found the tonic didn’t stay in suspension as well as it should.
 One has to keep stirring the drink, which waters it down.
 It also left a bit of an edge to the drink, that didn’t mellow over time.
 Being a purist, this was unacceptable, but in a pinch…

 3. In my humble opinion, this tonic is lousy when paired with vodka.
 Save it for a good gin.
 The NY Times did a huge gin tasting a few weeks ago called “No, Really, It Was Tough: 4 People, 80 Martinis“.
 Plymouth English Gin won, but I think it would be a bit too smooth here.
-I’d go with the #2 or #3 winners:
+I’d go with one of these:

 The Junipero, made in small quantities by the distilling branch of the Anchor brewery in San Francisco, came on strong with the traditional gin flavors of juniper and citrus, hitting all the right notes, though a little self-consciously.